-The L2 wind speed retrieval algorithm described here is the algorithm implemented in the CYGNSS Science Operation Centre (SOC).
+The L2 wind speed retrieval algorithm described here is the version implemented in the CYGNSS Science Operation Centre (SOC) to produce the baseline Level 2 and 3 wind speed science data products.
 It is similar to the algorithm described in [Clarizia and Ruf, 2016], although the observable computation and the time-averaging approach are here slightly different, and some of the filters, which were implemented in [Clarizia and Ruf, 2016] to demonstrate that the resolution requirements are met, are not implemented by the SOC.
-The Geophysical Model Functions (GMFs) used to map the observables into wind speed are based on empirical parameterized fits to on-orbit measurements, as described in [Ruf and Balasubramaniam, 2018].
+The Geophysical Model Functions (GMFs) used to map the observables into wind speed are empirically derived from large populations of near-cincident matchups between on-orbit measurements by CYGNSS and an independent estimate of the wind speed.
 Two sets of GMFs are used.
-One is derived in fully developed seas (FDS) conditions using coincident matchups with ECMWF nurmerical weather prediction model winds speeds.
-The other is derived using ECMWF matchups at low wind speeds and, at high wind speeds, matchups with coincident NOAA P-3 hurricane hunter observations of hurricane force winds made by their Stepped Frequency Microwave Radiometers.
-The latter GMF is refered to as Young Seas with Limited Fetch (YSLF).
-A decription of the empirical GMF development is included in appendix A of this document.
+One is derived in Fully Developed Seas (FDS) conditions using coincident matchups with MERRA-2 model wind speeds.
+The other is derived using matchups with coincident HWRF numerical weather prediction wind speeds during CYGNSS obverpasses of tropical cyclones.
+The latter GMF is referred to as Young Seas with Limited Fetch (YSLF).
+Details about the generation of both GMFs are given below in Section 5.4.